APSIMInitiative/ApsimX/Docs/content/Development/Tutorial/BuildModelTutorial.md

 ```

 1. All models in APSIM must derive from *Model* - ```public class SimpleModel : Model```
 2. To allow users, via the user interface, to add the model to another model (as a child), the model developer needs to specify the valid parent models - ```[ValidParent(ParentType = typeof(Simulation))]```.
 This will allow users to add *RainfallModifier* to a *Simulation* model.
-Other common options could have been *Zone* or *Folder*.
+Other common options could have been *Zone*.
+All models can be added to a *Folder* so there is no need to specify *Folder* as a valid parent.
 Multiple valid parents can be specified by duplicating the *ValidParent* attribute.
 3. The ```[Serializable]``` attribute is needed for all models and indicates that the model instance can be converted to a string (JSON) and written to the .apsimx file.
 4. This model, in its current form, can be compiled and run in APSIM, even though it doesn't do anything yet.